crate/crate/docs/general/builtins/scalar-functions.rst

 rounding up, and to the closest ``bigint`` value for ``double precision`` and ``bigint`` data types with ties rounding up.

-When it is specified, the result's type is ``double precision``.
+When it is specified, the result's type is ``numeric``.
 Notice that ``round(number)`` and ``round(number, 0)`` return different result types.